BinarCode/laravel-restify/docs-v2/content/en/api/repositories.md

 ## Index request

-Since we already understood how the `show` method works, let's take a closer look over the endpoint that returns all your entities, and how it actually authorizes and serializes them.
+Since we already understood how the `show` method works, let's take a closer look over the endpoint that returns all your entities and how it actually authorizes and serializes them.

 This is a standard index `api/restify/posts` response: